Keio University

 3. The Essence of the Problem

-In response to these issues, the government established and held the "Ministerial Meeting on Innovation of Logistics in Japan" on March 31, 2023.
+In response to these issues, the government established and held the "Ministerial Meeting on Logistics Innovation in Japan" on March 31, 2023.
 On June 2, they decided on the "Policy Package for Logistics Innovation" as a fundamental and comprehensive measure aimed at "reviewing business practices, improving logistics efficiency, and changing the behavior of shippers and consumers."

 (1) The ability to respond to digitalization and think in a data-driven manner